-The Company manages its equity compensation plans to minimize impacts to shareholder dilution, including by permitting participants to elect that the Company:
+Plan Management.
+The Company's management of its equity compensation plans also reduces impacts to stockholder dilution by permitting participants to elect that the Company:

-- Withhold shares to satisfy withholding tax obligations on full-value awards; - Withhold shares to the satisfy exercise price and/or withholding tax obligations on option awards; and/or - · Receive shares to satisfy exercise price obligations on option awards.
+- Withhold shares to satisfy withholding tax obligations on full-value awards; - Withhold shares to the satisfy exercise price and/or withholding tax obligations on option awards; and/or 1 - Receive shares to satisfy exercise price obligations on option awards.

-If we did not permit the above, we would have issued a total of 1,833,617 shares from our equity compensation plans in fiscal 2021 from the vesting of full-value awards and the exercise of stock options.
-These actions reduced the dilutive impact of our equity compensation plans by 527,807 shares, or 29%.
+If we did not permit the above, we would have issued a total of 624,590 shares from our equity compensation plans in fiscal 2023 from the vesting of full-value awards and the exercise of stock options.
+These actions reduced the dilutive impact of our equity compensation plans by 219,006 shares, or 35%.